Leptoptilos falconeri

-Leptoptilos falconeri is an extinct species of large-bodied stork that existed during the Pliocene, having persisted until just over 2.58 million years ago.
-Although not the oldest fossil species of the genus Leptoptilos (as several date to earlier times such as the Miocene) it was the first fossil species of the genus to be described (found in cave deposits in India).
+Leptoptilos falconeri is an extinct species of large-bodied stork that lived during Pliocene to Pleistocene of Sivalik Hills of India, with also being known from Africa, specifically Chad and Ethiopia, though it might have also inhabited Ukraine.
+Although not the oldest fossil species of the genus Leptoptilos (as several date to earlier times such as the Miocene) it was the first fossil species of the genus to be described.
 Furthermore, it was the largest known species of stork ever and amongst the tallest and heaviest flying birds known to have existed, having reached at least 2 m in height.